yuliana-r/shopping-cart/README.md

 This project is a mock front-end interface for an online store with ability to browse, add and remove items from the shopping cart.

-This project primarily demonstrates use of React client-side routing, basic testing of UI elements (using Vitest and React Testing Library) and Tailwind CSS.
+This project primarily demonstrates use of React client-side routing, React data fetching from [Fake Store API](https://fakestoreapi.com/), basic testing of UI elements (using Vitest and React Testing Library) and Tailwind CSS.

 ## Preview